There is nothing more satisfying than enjoying the perfect Chinese roast chicken with super crispy skin.

 Pao (包) is the favorite Cantonese food for breakfast among the Chinese

 Southern Chinese or Cantonese cuisine comes from the Guangdong province of China.
 It is one of eight culinary traditions of Chinese cooking, and many immigrants from this area spread the culture outside its home country.
-In fact, when many Americans think about Chinese food, they are thinking of Cantonese cuisine.
+When many Americans think about Chinese food, they are thinking of Cantonese cuisine.

 Restaurant dishes and street food